 Equity-related committees and networks

-Equity Leadership Committee (UELC)
+University Equity Leadership Committee (UELC)

-Terms of Reference are as follows:
+Terms of Reference

-Pro Vice-Chancellor (Equity), Chair
+Pro Vice-Chancellor Equity – Deputy Chair

-Pro Vice-Chancellor (Māori)
+Pro Vice-Chancellor Māori

-Pro Vice-Chancellor (Pacific)
+Pro Vice-Chancellor Pacific

-3.The Equity Leadership Committee will meet three times per year and report twice yearly to Council.
+The University Equity Leadership Committee meets at least five times per year and reports twice yearly to Council.

 a.Conflicts of Interest